crwilcox1234/methylation_pipline/README.md

 done < R1_list_sort

 ```
-..Extracts sequences (ATGC) from FASTA file for each of the methylation sites defined in .bed format file
+..* Extracts sequences (ATGC) from FASTA file for each of the methylation sites defined in .bed format file

 2. Symetric CpGs

 [View code](2symmetricCpG_batch_new.py)

-..Symmetric CpG batch new takes the sort.cov file and sort.fa file from the sort script above and ***marks*** the sites that are not c's or g's in the .fa file as ***"fake"*** sites or hemimethylated sites.
+..* Symmetric CpG batch new takes the sort.cov file and sort.fa file from the sort script above and ***marks*** the sites that are not c's or g's in the .fa file as ***"fake"*** sites or hemimethylated sites.

 3. loop script

-..Splits the output files from 2 above (2symmetricCpG_batch_new.py) into separate files (both c and g) .fa files
+..* Splits the output files from 2 above (2symmetricCpG_batch_new.py) into separate files (both c and g) .fa files